 Computer Science is the study of computers and computational systems: their theory, design, development, and application.
 Computer programming is only one element of computer science; the real study of the discipline is concerned with problem solving.
 Problems range from abstract (determining what problems can be solved with computers and the complexity of the algorithms that solve them) to practical (design of computer systems easy for human use).
-The Computer Science program at Ouachita Baptist University strives to engage students in the pursuit of logical thinking through a wide variety of topics that will prepare the student for either graduate studies or the professional world.
+The Computer Science program engages students in the pursuit of logical thinking through a wide variety of topics that will provide a solid foundation for their future endeavors in either graduate school or the professional world.
+The program encourages scholarship, ethical behavior, and a commitment to continual learning.